Aircooled VW Oil Beeper

 (actually this guy (BBC video) had an implant put in his head just for that, but it cost more)

 BadCoon now offers a cheap way to keep from wrecking your engine: Put a piezoelectric beeper from radio shack or Amazon on the oil light wire duh.
-They cost $3. (ok that's all, the rest is just hype)
+They cost $3. (ok that's the point here, the rest is just hype)

-Connect it to the VW engine oil pressure light wire where it attaches to the back of the speedometer (the red wire goes to one of the fuses for power, and the black wire splices into the oil light wire that grounds at the sensor on the engine).
+Connect it to the VW engine oil pressure light wire where it attaches to the back of the speedometer (it's wired in parallel to the bulb, so the red wire goes to one of the fuses for power, and the black wire splices into the oil light wire that grounds at the sensor on the engine).

 Mount the Beeper next to the fuse box under the dash, inside the cab where you can hear it.
 Up close they're all too loud (60 to 180 Db) but VWs are usually loud so an acceptable noise level can be negotiated with a piece of tape partially covering the sound hole.